 Hello readers and fellow anglers.
 Every fisherman comes to that moment when it’s time to decide how to set up their rod and reel.
-Choice of hook is one important decision in this process.
-How does one decide which hook to use with such a diversity of fish hook sizes?
+Which hook you use is an important decision in this process.
+How do anglers know which hook to use with such a diversity of fish hook sizes?

 Know the targeted species!

 Whether your deep sea fishing off the California coast or ice fishing a frozen Maine lake, it’s important to know what kind of fish you mean to catch.
 This will determine a range of hooks that will work well for your condition.

 You’re not as likely to catch a small fish with a huge hook, big fish will eat small hooks.
 Generally speaking, it’s better to hook a fish with the largest size hook you can.
 At least it’s better for your chances of landing the fish.
 However, when fish get finicky or spooky a smaller hook might just get them to bite.

 When it comes to hooks, I have a few go-to brands.
 I do prefer Owner’s Flyliner Black Chrome Ringed Hook (Size 1/0, 7-Pack)when fishing offshore.

 This 30 lb Yellowfin tuna was caught when the fish had backed off and were very wary of the boat and the bait we presented.
 Now guess which hook it was caught on?

 If you said the smaller hook, you were right.
 Notice the car charger added for perspective?
 It’s truly amazing that a hook this small landed the tuna above.

 If no one’s catching fish, it’s probably not the hook that matters.
 On the other hand, if you see people catching and you’re not, talk to them.
 Inspect their gear if they allow.
 What kind of hook are they using?